larrybohn/slo-assignment/README.md

 ## SLO Definition

-90% of search requests took ≤ 1 second to fullfil over a 30-minute rolling window.
+90% of search requests should take ≤ 1 second to fullfil over a 30-minute rolling window.

 ## End-to-end demo